Apotheon - Initial Impressions

 In all honesty, I think Apotheon is just too big for its own good.
 I realize I just praised it for having the open levels mixed in with the more maze-like dungeons.
 At the same time, I think Apotheon just stretches itself too thin with mechanics and influences from too many other games.
 Your main goal may be to go around and assassinate gods like a demigod hitman, but to do this, you need to do a bunch of smaller tasks and quests.
 And most of this feels like busy work.

 Going through Hades, for instance, was a prime example of how tedious and bland the tasks felt.
-To progress, I needed to cross 4 separate rivers, which actually meant just running through 4 puzzle-platform sections and not die.
+To progress, I needed to cross 4 separate rivers, which actually meant just running through 4 puzzle-platform sections and not dying.
 I had already navigated through the maze of Hades with numerous respawning enemies, which did plenty of damage to me, just to get to these 4 rivers.
 I didn't understand why there were four more mazes within this maze.
 When I finally finished their arbitrary challenge, I then had to fight some random boss in a room that encapsulated how the combat and platforming worked against each other.
 I kept accidentally going up stairs in the middle of the fight, which made it difficult for me to properly evade or defend attacks, and it significantly limited my attack range.
 This mainly kept happening because I would get thrown back from his attacks because everyone was made of a bouncepad.
-Ironically enough, this about the spot where I decided to stop playing Apotheon.
+Ironically enough, this is about the spot where I decided to stop playing Apotheon.

 Grand Theft Zelda

-There's some other systems at work in Apotheon that feel a little unnecessary.
+There are some other systems at work in Apotheon that feel a little unnecessary.
 I find the economy, which is the primary way in which you improve your character, a little too expensive and stretched out.
 To "level up" you have to just buy items that improve your health and armor capacity.
 Or you have to pay to improve your skill at using a weapon.
 Or you have to buy a recipe to be able to craft potions.
 Yes, there's crafting in this game too—I'm suddenly reminded of Rage for some reason.
 The point is, there are a bunch of different things you can spend your money on to improve your character, but you also may need to buy weapons, considering the fact that your weapons break over time.

-So your money, which takes a while to accumulate, runs out pretty quick.
+So your money, which takes a while to accumulate, runs out pretty quickly.
 I wouldn't go so far as to say the economy of Apotheon is broken, but it certainly felt like I was financially limited and unable to level up my character as much as I wanted to without having to grind for gold.
 This may have been intentional on their part, and I'm just not the right audience for this anymore.
 Maybe if I enjoyed the combat more, this wouldn't be as much of an issue.

 The last thing I'll mention about unnecessary systems in place is the Wanted Level.
 Yes, Grand Theft Auto can be added to the lengthy list of games that have inspired Apotheon's creation in some way.
 While it may be Zelda-ish for giving you a bunch of small quests to pad out the game's length needlessly, it sure isn't like Zelda for letting you smash whatever boxes and pots you want.
 There are numerous locations where this is allowed, but in the main hub areas, you better not overstep your boundaries.
-Any destroyed property, or accidental assaults of NPCs results in the guards of the area hunting you down.
+Any destroyed property or accidental assaults of NPCs result in the guards of the area hunting you down.
 They're not necessarily strong, just annoying and overwhelming.
 When I had a mountain of bodies in front of me for accidentally attempting to pick a locked door, I wondered: "What was the point of that?!"

 There is no need for a wanted level in this game.
 Of the various systems at work in Apotheon, I'm willing to concede on the implementation of everything BUT this.
 The needless padding with quests, the strict economy, the bouncepad fighting, the Sonic the sloth-hog movement, whatever.
 All those things I'll accept.
 This wanted level bullshit is pointless.
 It just forces me to endure more of the combat that isn't much fun, and it prevents me from wanting to explore the levels.
-It is negative reinforcement for exploration, and exploration is necessary if you want enough money to improve your character.
+It is a negative reinforcement for exploration, and exploration is necessary if you want enough money to improve your character.

 There are rooms throughout Olympus that have tons of treasure behind them.
 They also happen to be well-guarded and I just have to be willing to accept the fight that is going to follow for trying to get inside.
-Rather than having this mechanic in place, they could have made a door-hacking mini-game, or just placed the treasure in areas that were well-hidden and harder to get to.
+Rather than having this mechanic in place, they could have made a door-hacking mini-game or just placed the treasure in areas that were well-hidden and harder to get to.
 Or they could have just put monsters in front of them if they wanted me to fight things that badly.
 Just let me break boxes in public without having to worry about doing so in front of a guard so I don't have to wait forever, or pay him off to make my wanted level go down!
 There are so many other restrictions in place in Apotheon, I didn't see the need for yet another to control my behavior in the hub area, especially when the control in the combat left a lot to be desired.

 Artistic Brilliance

 Easily the best part of Apotheon, the art style and presentation of the game is phenomenal.
-I really dig the way Apotheon looks and what they did to bring out the classic pottery aesthetic that is rarely used for little more than a brief moment in most film and games.
+I really dig the way Apotheon looks and what they did to bring out the classic pottery aesthetic that is rarely used for little more than a brief moment in most films and games.
 I think the last time I saw it used was in the game Rock of Ages and in Disney's Hercules movie.

-There is a constant layer on the screen that resembles a smoothed out stone or ceramic texture as you move through the game to give the sense that the story is taking place on a hard canvas.
+There is a constant layer on the screen that resembles a smoothed-out stone or ceramic texture as you move through the game to give the sense that the story is taking place on a hard canvas.
 Color is used in some neat ways while still incorporating the stone and clay textures as you move through the different dungeons.
-Lighting is also in effect as certain places, like Hades are dimly lit.
+Lighting is also in effect as certain places, like Hades, are dimly lit.
 Using a torch is similar to how one might light up a cave or ancient exhibit of classical art before the invention of electronic light sources.

 Apotheon-2016-10-10-15-40-28-593-1038x576.png